VastavTailwal/sensex-points-prediction/README.md

 ## Steps Involved

 1. **Data Processing**:
-   - Identified and processed the key features influencing Sunsex points.
+   - Identified and processed the key features influencing Sensex points.
    - Consolidated and cleaned the dataset for use in training the model.

 2. **Data Preprocessing**: